 Regular fire drills are held under the direction of Residence Life staff in conjunction with the Campus Fire Safety Officer.
 Residents MUST leave a building when a fire alarm sounds.
 Certain items are listed under "Prohibited Items" due to restrictions under fire safety regulations.
 UMW reserves the right to limit the amount of paper on walls, ceilings, windows, and doors for the purpose of fire safety.
 Any fabric hanging from windows must be flame-retardant.
 Fabric must not hang from walls.
-Items shall not hang from ceilings, or from sprinkler and heating piping.
+Items shall not hang from ceilings, or sprinkler and heating piping.

 Health and safety inspections will be conducted at least once every semester to determine compliance with policies.
 Fire Safety Inspections of at least 20% of the units in all residence halls will be conducted annually by the Virginia State Fire Marshal's Office.
-Other fire safety concerns or questions can be addressed by the Office of Emergency Management and Safety.
+The Office of Emergency Management and Safety can address other fire safety concerns or questions.
 Online resources can be found at http://adminfinance.umw.edu/safety/fire-safety/.